Foolish-Wang/Carsties/README.md

 mkcert -install
 ```

-6.Create the certificate and key file on your computer
+6. Create the certificate and key file on your computer

 ```shell
 cd devcerts